 The Heights is one of the older neighborhoods in Little Rock, and one of the most affluent.
 Much like Hillcrest, you can find a variety of styles of homes ranging from the late 1800s to the 1900s.
-However, the Heights tends to be more conservative that Hillcrest.
+The Heights tends to be more conservative than Hillcrest.
 This area has an average home sale price of $152,661 (houses in the area sell for an average of $150/square foot).

 Kavanaugh Boulevard runs through the Heights and Cammack Village is on the northern border.